 Step #4: Use analytical tools smartly

-Knowing where your buyers hit roadblocks during the buying journey can drastically improve turnover rates.
-Some things that analytics can be used for is tracking visitors, monitoring cost per lead and cost per acquisition.
+Analytics tools can help you better understand your customers better.
+It is essential to comprehend and use this information.
+Find out how the process from awareness to purchase occurs.
+And then strategize accordingly to improve your conversions.
+Know where your buyers hit roadblocks during the buying journey.
+This can drastically improve conversion rates.
+Some things that analytics can be used for is tracking visitors, monitoring cost per lead, and cost per acquisition.

 Step #5: Communicate with sales and support